bernardosulzbach/wayout-player/README.md

 # The following line limits the memory usage to 1 GiB on Linux.
 systemd-run --scope -p MemoryMax=1G ./player ../input/Ж.txt
 ```
-# Running

-A complete script for building and running this project is `build.sh`.

 # License